bendeiktbachmetjev/eruditai_backend/README.md

 # Erudit AI Backend

-Backend API for generating flashcards using OpenAI.
+Backend API for generating flashcards using Google Gemini.
 This service processes highlighted text from books and generates educational flashcards.

 ## Features

-- Generate flashcards from highlighted text using OpenAI GPT-3.5-turbo
+- Generate flashcards from highlighted text using Google Gemini 1.5 Flash
 - RESTful API with FastAPI
 - CORS enabled for cross-origin requests
 - Health check endpoints